juanlamarao/42_remote_dev_env/README.md

 ## How it works
 something something...

-> add a image showing a circle of how it works
+> add an image showing a circle of how it works
 > build image -> run a container from the image -> use docker_files folder as a bridge beteewn the container and your host machine

 ## How to build the image